Child martyred, 22 injured in Indian LoC firing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Foreign Office on Friday summoned the Indian Deputy High Commissioner, Gaurav Ahluwalia, and condemned the unprovoked ceasefire violations by the Indian security forces along the Line of Control (LoC).
+ISLAMABAD: The Foreign Office Friday summoned the Indian Deputy High Commissioner Gaurav Ahluwalia and condemned the unprovoked ceasefire violations by the Indian security forces along the Line of Control (LoC).

 The Indian firing in Sharda, Nezapir, Satwal and Bagsar sectors on Thursday martyred a 10-year child and left 22 others injured, including seven children and four women, a Foreign Office statement said.

-He further urged the Indian side to permit the United Nations Military Observer Group in India and Pakistan (UNMOGIP) to play its mandated role as per the UN Security Council resolutions.
+He further urged that the Indian side should permit the United Nations Military Observer Group in India and Pakistan (UNMOGIP) to play its mandated role as per the UN Security Council resolutions.

-ISLAMABAD: The Foreign Office on Friday summoned the Indian Deputy High Commissioner, Gaurav Ahluwalia, and condemned the unprovoked ceasefire violations by the Indian security forces along the Line of Control (LoC).
+ISLAMABAD: The Foreign Office Friday summoned the Indian Deputy High Commissioner Gaurav Ahluwalia and condemned the unprovoked ceasefire violations by the Indian security forces along the Line of Control (LoC).

 The Indian firing in Sharda, Nezapir, Satwal and Bagsar sectors on Thursday martyred a 10-year child and left 22 others injured, including seven children and four women, a Foreign Office statement said.

-He further urged the Indian side to permit the United Nations Military Observer Group in India and Pakistan (UNMOGIP) to play its mandated role as per the UN Security Council resolutions.
+He further urged that the Indian side should permit the United Nations Military Observer Group in India and Pakistan (UNMOGIP) to play its mandated role as per the UN Security Council resolutions.